hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/type-solver.md

 3. If none of the rules above is matched, then the database adapter for the specific database provides a default type for the column.
 See [Default Types](../supported-databases.md) for each database.

-## The `test` and `test-resultset` Expressions
+## The `test` Expressions

-These expressions declare a predicate to be evaluated.
+This expression declares a predicate to be evaluated.
 If found true that rule is selected and no further rules are processed.

 These expressions are written in JEXL syntax.
 For details on the JEXL's syntax see[Apache Commons JEXL](https://commons.apache.org/proper/commons-jexl/).